-Are you looking to visit Korčula, Croatia’s most fabulous island?
+Are you looking to visit Korčula Croatia — the most fabulous island of Dalmatia?
 Well, you’ve come to the right place — this Korčula travel guide is designed to give you all the information you need to plan the trip of a lifetime.

 Most travelers come to Korčula for only a few days — or worse, just a day trip from Dubrovnik.
 But there are so many interesting things to do in Korčula that you’d be better off staying several days, or even a full week!
-I stayed six days this time, and I could have stayed for longer.
+I stayed six days on my most recent visit, and I could have stayed for longer.

 It’s easy to fall in love with Korčula, Croatia, and my goal is to help YOU fall in love with Korčula as well.
-Sit back, grab a beverage, and get ready to dive into this incredible Croatian island.
+Sit back, grab a beverage, and get ready to dive into this incredible island in the Adriatic Sea.